ashikshezan/leadbook-project/README.md

 ```

 Where I was able to keep the `contact_details` as a list which was never be possible in a Relational Database Management System.
 I had to create another table for contact details then connect it with a foreign key to the company profile table and so on.
 But in MongoDB it is like storing data as a JSON file which is more flexible, easy to work with, much faster and scalable.
 So, not that I learned MongoDB to use it as the database for this project, I would always choose mongodb for this project if I did have working experience with MongoDB at the first place.

+# Result

+Total number of company urls found: 1128

+Total number of companies are scraped: 1045

+Duplicate company urls: 4

+Unavailable company pages: 83

+# Footnote

+- Every time the second spider is run and fetch new data it add the output JSON list at the end of the existing file `src/company_profiles.json`
+  So it has to be manually edited by merging multiple JSON list to ONE.
+I have not find any viable solution to this particular problem.
+And same problem is applicable for the `src/company_profiles.json` file.
+But apart from this little manual adjustment everything run without any issue.